robertmartin8/ReasonableDeviations/_posts/2017-07-05-social-seating.md

 <img src="{{ site.imageurl }}relationship_types.png" style="width:400px;"/>
 </center>

 The major advantage of this notation is that it encourages us to only consider the *outgoing* connections from a particular individual, which will be a big simplification when we come to considering an individual's enjoyment.
 But it is far from perfect.
-For example, this notation implies that a romantic relationship is the same as a mutual crush, i.e. that I would get as much enjoyment from sitting next to my crush as I would to my partner.
+For example, this notation implies that a romantic relationship is the same as a mutual crush, i.e. that an individual would get as much enjoyment from sitting next to their crush as they would with their partner.

 Proceeding anyway, we assign each type of outgoing arrow a weighting, corresponding to how much enjoyment an individual experiences when sitting next to a person of that relation.
 Here is one proposed weighting: